gnzlbg/static_vector/README.md

 - moving an `embedded_vector` invalidates all iterators,
 - swapping two `embedded_vector`s invalidates all iterators, and
-- inserting elements into an `embedded_vector` never invalidates iterators.
+- inserting elements at the end of an `embedded_vector` never invalidates iterators.

 The following functions can potentially invalidate the iterators of `embedded_vector`s:
 `resize(n)`, `resize(n, v)`, `pop_back`, `erase`, and `swap`.